-If you are using the ASUS PCI-L101 on an ASUS motherboard, leave the jumper on its default setting of "ASUS."
-If you are using another brand of motherboard, set the jumper to "Other."
-Connect the Wake-On-LAN (WOL) output signal to the motherboard's WOL_CON in order to utilize the Wake-On-LAN feature of the motherboard.
-Connect the LAN activity output signal (LAN_LED) to the system cabinet's front panel LAN_LED in order to display the LAN data activity.
+If you are using the ASUS PCI-L101 on an ASUS motherboard, leave the jumper on its defaut setting of ASUS.
+If you are using another brand of motherboard, set t jumper to Other.
+Connect the Wake on LAN (WOL) output signal to the motherboard s WOL_CON in order to utilize the wake on LAN feature of the motherboard.
+Connect the LAN activity output signal (LAN_LED) to the system cabinet s front panel LAN_LED in order to display the LAN data activity.